couple who met on dating app

 They’re Addictive

-They Encourage Bad Behavior
+They Encourage Bad Behaviour

 They’re Full of Fake Profiles

 Fake profiles can also have an impact on your self-esteem, as they make you question your ability to start a new relationship or find a new partner.
-That can put a huge strain on your confidence and self-worth, especially if you’ve already had negative experiences in the past with relationships and dating.
+That can put a significant strain on your confidence and self-worth, especially if you’ve already had negative experiences in the past with relationships and dating.

 Conclusion